Asabeneh/30-Days-Of-Python/day_9_functions_and_validation/day_9_functions_and_validation.md

 The parser converts representation.
 The validator checks the internal value.
 Keeping those jobs separate makes each one easier to test.

+### What is scope, and why does it matter?

+Scope explains where a name can be used.
+A name created inside a function normally belongs to that function, which prevents unrelated code from changing it accidentally.

 Scope surprises beginners:

 ```python